MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-supported-config.md

 ## RD Gateway messaging isn't supported

 Remote Desktop Client doesn't support RD Gateway messaging.
-Verify that the Remote Desktop Resource Access Policy (RD RAP) for your RD Gateway server doesn't specify **Only allow computers with support for RD Gateway Messaging** or you aren't able to connect.
+Verify that the Remote Desktop Resource Access Policy (RD RAP) for your RD Gateway server doesn't specify **Only allow computers with support for RD Gateway Messaging**, or you aren't able to connect.